-David Egelhoff is in his eighth season as the director of basketball operations with the Buckeyes.
+David Egelhoff is in his 12th season as the director of basketball operations with the Buckeyes.
 He directs the day-to-day operations of the program and acts as the main liaison between the team and other areas in the athletics department and university.
 He oversees team budget, travel, scheduling and program advancement.
-Prior to his current role, he spent three years as the program's video coordinator assisting in self- and opponent-video analysis.
+Prior to his current role, he spent three years as the program’s video coordinator assisting in self- and opponent-video analysis.

 Egelhoff spent the 2002-03 season working in basketball operations for the Orlando Magic.
 There he assisted in preparing video edits for the coaches and team, evaluated collegiate talent and assisted in draft war room procedures.
 He also has been selected as a member of the support staff for various USA Basketball teams and events including the 2002 Youth Development Festival in Colorado Springs, Colo., the 2002 Junior World Championship Qualifying Team in Miami, Fla., and the 2005 World Championship Qualifying Team in Sao Paulo, Brazil.